OpenMDAO/dymos/joss/paper.md

 In the mathematical sense what distinguishes optimal-control from co-design is the particulars of which design variables and constraints are actually considered by the optimization.
-Pure optimal control problems deal with a system of fixed design and seek to maximize performance by adjusting dynamic quantities ($t, \bar{x}, \bar{u}$) such as position, speed, fuel-burned, battery state of charge, etc.
+Pure optimal control problems deal with a system of fixed design and seek to maximize performance by adjusting dynamic quantities ($t, \bar{x}, \bar{u}$) such as position, speed, fuel-burned, and battery state-of-charge.
 Co-design problems simultaneously vary the static design parameters of a system ($\bar{d}$) and its dynamic behavior ($t, \bar{x}, \bar{u}$) to reach maximum performance.

 In practice, the mathematical distinction is too rigid and a more practical distinction is made based on the where the static and dynamic calculations are implemented and how complex each of them are.
 For very simple physical design parameters (e.g. the radius of a cannon ball, spring constants, linkage lengths, etc) it is common to integrate the design calculations directly into the ODE.
-Even though the calculations are static in nature, they can easily be coded as part of the ODE and still fits well into the optimal-control paradigm.
+Even though the calculations are static in nature, they can easily be coded as part of the ODE and still fit well into the optimal-control paradigm.
 The optimization structure thus looks like this:

 ![Model structure for a traditional optimal control problem](flow_charts/opt_control.png){width=45%}

 However, not all problems are can be handled in with such a compact implementation.
-For example if the physical design problem included shaping of an airfoil using expensive numerical solutions to partial differential equations (PDE) to predict drag, then you would not want to embed that PDE solver into the dynamic model.
+For example if the physical design problem included shaping of an airfoil using expensive numerical solutions to partial differential equations (PDE) to predict drag, then one would not want to embed that PDE solver into the dynamic model.
-Instead you could set up a coupled model with the PDE solver going first performing, and passing a table of data to be interpolated to the dynamic model.
+Instead the user could set up a coupled model with the PDE solver going first, and passing a table of data to be interpolated to the dynamic model.
 This effectively splits calculations up into static and a dynamic components.
 This implementation structure is called co-design.